joelam789/my-sharp-server-example/README.md

 4. Implements simple "sharding" for bet records (just as an example)

-5. Implements simple "map/reduce" for bet settling (just as an example)
+5. Implements simple "map/reduce" (in real-time) for bet settling (just as an example)